Sunday, September 1, 2019

 [6] For a reference to “thin places” see Edward Sellner’s Wisdom of the Celtic Saints (1993, p 11)

-[8] Samhain – often misunderstood, this is the “Night of the Dead” in the Celtic calendar; 31 October, when the Sídhe open up.
-Far from being a night filled with ‘black magic’ and ‘devil-worship’ (as it is often hijacked to represent in pop culture media) it was a night for remembering and communing with the dead; the Celts believing it possible to meet-up with the souls of people and animals you have known in this life who are now gone “over the sídhe and into the Otherworld.”
-It was a night for remembrance of the dead; those of your family and friends who had died in the previous year.
-A haunted night between the end of the old year (at dusk on 31 October) and the beginning of a New Year (at dawn on 1 November), it is a night for making restitution and paying debts, You could seek forgiveness with those with whom you had not been able to be reconciled in life; they could be given offerings of food and written confessions, taken up to the bonfires on the hills and burned.
-This is the historical touchstone of our debased, commercialized practice of “Trick or Treat.”
-It was a time for reconciliation with enemies, and then seeking the runes of a “new start” or perhaps some degree of personal transfiguration, as 1 November was “New Years’ Day” in the old traditions.
+I was taught that it was a night for remembrance of the dead; those of your family and friends who had died in the previous year.
+A haunted night between the end of the old year (at dusk on 31 October) and the beginning of a New Year (at dawn on 1 November), it is a night for making restitution and paying debts, You could seek forgiveness from and offer it to those with whom you had not been able to reconcile while in life; they could be given offerings of food and written confessions, taken up to the bonfires on the hills and burned.
+This is the historical touchstone of our commercialized practice of “Trick or Treat.”
+It was a practice encouraging reconciliation with one's enemies; then seeking the runes of a “new start” or perhaps some degree of personal transfiguration, as 1 November was “New Years’ Day” in the traditions of the Olde Ones.

 [9] See pp. 464 – 478 in Tales from the Seasons (Authorhouse, 2008).
 This experience – which is based on something that actually happened to friends of mine and I while out hiking years ago – is also alluded to in “The Calling of Ross Falls” (22 September 2018).
 Three of the four poems about Ross Falls (so far) are faery-themed.